Cultural depictions of Charles V, Holy Roman Emperor: Historiography

 Charles V's reputation among historians is controversial.

 In his lifetime, the emperor had tried to influence his future image in several ways.
 His memoirs, dictated in 1550 on his way from Cologne to Speyer, is now considered unreliable.
 The emperor told his son Philip II about this book that any offence would be due to honest mistakes rather than intent.
 He also had several publicists, chief among them was the Grand Chancellor himself, Mercurino di Gattinara.

 Christian R.Kemp notes that biographical materials between 1610 and 1800 tend to be political or religious propaganda, either "mythical hero worship or litanies of hatred".

-The current modern standard biography is the book Karl V. of Karl Brandi (which focuses more on Germany), translated in to English by C.V.Westwood (1939) as The Emperor Charles V. Álvarez's 1975 work Charles V: Elected Emperor and Hereditary Ruler, on the other hand, focuses on Spain at the expense of his other lands, but according to Maltby, is an effective supplement to Brandi's work in this way.
+The current modern standard biography is the book Karl V. of Karl Brandi, translated in to English by C.V.Westwood (1939) as The Emperor Charles V. It is centred on Germany and focuses on Charles V as the last German monarch to have attempted the establishment of a universal christian monarchy of medieval character. Álvarez's 1975 work Charles V: Elected Emperor and Hereditary Ruler, on the other hand, focuses on Spain at the expense of his other lands, but according to Maltby, is an effective supplement to Brandi's work in this way.
 Peter Rassow's Karl V: der letzte Kaiser des Mittelalters (1957), (which is also German-centered), continues with Brandi's view that Charles was a ruler with a medieval character (which is challenged by recent scholarship).
 Alfred Kohler praises Brandi's work as an extraordinary and valuable work even for modern readers, that clarifies the full severity of the conflict with France and the central importance of the European policy for the emperor, but thinks that he focuses too much on the dynastic side, the supposed peaceful intentions and the "Tu felix Austria nube" idea.
 Kohler remarks that Rassow makes a valuable contribution in exploring the idea of the emperor and Empire, and the question of harmonizing dynastic power and the unity of the Empire through the emperor.